livingstoneco/hugo-meilisearch-action/README.md

-This GitHub action generates a search index for your Hugo blog and import generated index to MeiliSearch instance.
+This GitHub action generates a search index for your Hugo blog and pushes the generated index to a MeiliSearch instance.

 [MeiliSearch](https://www.meilisearch.com/) is a RESTful search API.
 It aims to be a ready-to-go solution for everyone who wants a fast and relevant search experience for their end-users ⚡️🔎